Possession of Marijuana in Indiana

 Is Smell Probable Cause?

-What is Constructive Possession?
+What is Constructive Possession of Marijuana in Indiana?

 If no proof of actual possession of marijuana exists, the State can still charge you with constructive possession.
 Under Lampkins v.
 State, a person constructively possesses marijuana when the person intends to, and has the ability to, maintain “dominion and control” over the drug.
 682 N.E.2d 1268, 1275 (Ind.) modified on reh’g 685 N.E.2d 698 (Ind.
 1997).
 This means if you are close to marijuana that is in plain view, a court will impute intent to possess marijuana.